amitapl/amitapple.snowsite/Snow/_posts/2013-05-18-azure-website-terminal.md

 ---
 layout: post
-category: Azure Websites
+category: Azure Websites, Azure Web Apps
-title: Simple terminal for your Azure Website
+title: Simple terminal for your Azure Web App
 url: /post/45675601255/azurewebsiteterminal
 ---

-This guide will help you run server-side commands on your Azure Website hosting environment, it is very simple and useful and since it's implemented in node.js, it'll work on any (node) supporting OS (Windows / MAC / Linux).
+This guide will help you run server-side commands on your Azure Web App hosting environment, it is very simple and useful and since it's implemented in node.js, it'll work on any (node) supporting OS (Windows / MAC / Linux).

 - First, you should install [node.js](http://nodejs.org/) if you don't already have it (#whynot?).